 Kojiro Mikusa, 1996

 The last Game Gear title released in Japan, Sonic Blast was probably no one’s idea of a fitting close to an era.
-Still, the game at least produced a delightful soundtrack, courtesy of Kojiro Mikusa, who had gathered plenty of experience on previous Sonic handheld games.
+Still, the game at least produced a delightful soundtrack, courtesy of Kojiro Mikusa, who had already gained plenty of experience on earlier Sonic handheld entries.
 Sonic Blast easily ranks as his best franchise score and the strongest handheld Sonic soundtrack of the 1990s.

-No, this score does not reinvent the wheel or is likely to blow minds.
-Mikusa delivers an entertaining, succinct game score that cheerfully gets the job done and moves on (few tracks loop after the 40-second mark).
-Stylistically, it’s a typical platformer soundtrack, but it executes this particular style very well indeed through carefully wrought arrangements and instantly charming melodies.
+This is not a score that reinvents the wheel or aims to blow minds.
+Mikusa delivers an entertaining, succinct soundtrack that cheerfully gets the job done and moves on (few tracks loop later than the forty-second mark).
+Stylistically, it is a typical platformer score, but it executes the form with unusual polish, thanks to carefully wrought arrangements and instantly charming melodies.

-“Green Hill Zone” sets the scene, presenting its catchy tunes in straightforward fashion, while the remaining square wave channels add beguiling silvery ornamentations that flit around the melody line.
-Other than on “Blue Marine Zone”, Mikusa always knows when to move on to the next melody riff – two or three of them are enough to carry a piece when bolstered by such an expertly crafted backdrop.
-The crunchy noise channel percussion adds a few subtle syncopations and deftly placed breakdowns that never stop the cue from bopping along but still add a bit of spice.
+“Green Hill Zone” sets the scene, presenting its catchy tune in straightforward fashion while the remaining square-wave channels add beguiling, silvery ornamentations that flit around the melody line.
+With the partial exception of “Blue Marine Zone”, Mikusa consistently knows when to move on to the next riff: two or three ideas are enough to carry a cue when bolstered by such an expertly crafted backdrop.
+Meanwhile, the crunchy noise-channel percussion adds subtle syncopations and deftly placed breakdowns that never interrupt the groove, but still add just enough spice.

-Each track cleverly introduces its own twist on the formula.
-“Special Stage” maintains “Green Hill Zone”’s upbeat mood, but its B section has an almost pastoral charm.
-“Boss Theme” off-beat, high-pitched melody accompaniment gives the cue a playfully experimental touch, while “Yellow Desert Level” uses pentatonic scales and melodic repetition surprisingly skilfully to create its attractively heady atmosphere.
-“Red Volcano Base” and “Silver Castle Zone” lie on opposite ends of the spectrum.
-The former opts for lumbering, persistent rhythms and cautiously advancing melodies, while the latter is the score’s most frantic cue, its constantly tapping percussion pushing the soundtrack’s bubbly disposition into a more frenetic mood.
-Sonic Blast might not set its sights very high, but that makes it no less satisfying.
+Each track introduces its own twist on the formula.
+“Special Stage” maintains “Green Hill Zone”‘s upbeat mood, but its B section carries an almost pastoral charm.
+“Boss Theme”‘s off-beat, high-pitched accompaniment gives the cue a playfully experimental edge, while “Yellow Desert Level” uses pentatonic scales and melodic repetition surprisingly skilfully to create an attractively heady atmosphere.
+“Red Volcano Base” and “Silver Castle Zone” sit on opposite ends of the spectrum: the former opts for lumbering, persistent rhythms and cautiously advancing melodies, while the latter is the score’s most frantic cue, its constantly tapping percussion pushing the soundtrack’s bubbly disposition into something more frenetic.
+Sonic Blast might not aim especially high, but that does not make it any less satisfying.

 Zan Gear Soundtrack